About the course

 In accordance with the University’s obligations towards students and staff, we will ask you to declare any relevant, unspent criminal convictions before you can take up a place at Oxford.

-Lectures are classroom based, either within or in close proximity to the Old Road Campus Research Building (ORCRB) or in other suitable University buildings for the five-month theoretical part of the course.
+Lectures are classroom based, either within or in close proximity to the Old Road Campus Research Building (ORCRB) or in other suitable University buildings for the seven-month theoretical part of the course.
 Students will have access to quiet areas for further study in the ORCRB and will also have access to the department's IT support services and the University’s library services.

 Students will be invited to the weekly seminar held in the ORCRB and will be made aware of any other seminars taking place across the Medical Sciences Division.
 Students will be welcome to attend the Medical Sciences Skills Training programmes.